Skip to content

 RAG

 Nixiesearch supports any GGUF-compatible LLM llamacpp supports.
-To use RAG, you need to list Huggingface handles of models you'd like to use in config:
+To use RAG, you need to list Huggingface handles of models you'd like to use in the inference section of the config file:

 schema: